Pinterest tag The 4 Stages of a Blind Pimple: A Comprehensive Guide | Rael

 • Acne-fighting serum: Serums like Rael's Miracle Clear Serum are formulated with potent ingredients like niacinamide, which helps to reduce inflammation, control excess oil production, and promote a clearer complexion.

-• Pimple patches: Hydrocolloid acne patches, like Rael's Miracle Patch, can help absorb fluids and protect the area from further irritation [3].
-If you’re wondering, “Do pimple patches work on cysts,” these may be a good place to start experimenting.
+• Pimple patches: So, do pimple patches work on cysts?
+Hydrocolloid acne patches, like Rael's Miracle Patch, can help absorb fluids and protect the area from further irritation.3

 At Rael, we offer a range of clean skin care products specifically designed for acne-prone skin, including face washes and serums that can help treat and prevent blind pimples that frequently appear during your period.